danielperna84/custom_homematic/README.md

   type: string
 tls:
   required: true
   description: Enable TLS encryption.
-This wil change the default for json_port from 80 to 443.
+This will change the default for json_port from 80 to 443.
   type: boolean
   default: false
 verify_tls: